-In this game, players follow the titular character Erica, a young lady tormented by nightmares of her father’s murder when she was just a child.
+In this game, players follow the main character Erica, a young lady haunted by nightmares of her father’s murder when she was just a child.

 Faced with grisly new clues, she sets out to uncover the truth behind her trauma with help from the player in this gripping narrative with multiple endings.